Battle of Grunwald: Archaeological excavations

-In 2009 Swedish historian Sven Ekdahl published his long-held hypothesis that the traditionally accepted location of the battlefield was incorrect.
+In 2009, Swedish historian Sven Ekdahl published his long-held hypothesis that the traditionally accepted location of the battlefield was incorrect.
 He believed that the surveys near the chapel ruins were actually around the site of the Teutonic Order's camp.
 According to Ekdahl's theory, the main battlefield was located northeast of the road between Grunwald and Łodwigowo, about 2 km southwest of the memorial site.
 Between 2014 and 2019, archaeologists from Scandinavia and Poland investigated an area of approximately 450 ha with metal detectors and located the main battle site according to Ekdahl's predictions.
-In 2017, the team found approximately 65 crossbow bolts and 20 arrowheads, as well as parts of spurs, stirrups, gauntlets, etc. As of 2020, archaeologists had discovered about 1,500 artifacts of which about 150 are linked to the battle.
-Among them are a Teutonic clasp to fasten coat with the Gothic inscription 'Ave Maria', a seal with the image of a pelican feeding its young with blood, two well preserved axes, and Teutonic coins.
+In 2017, the team found approximately 65 crossbow bolts and 20 arrowheads, as well as parts of spurs, stirrups, gauntlets, etc. As of 2020, archaeologists had discovered about 1,500 artifacts, of which about 150 are linked to the battle.
+Among them are a Teutonic clasp to fasten a coat with the Gothic inscription "Ave Maria", a seal with the image of a pelican feeding its young with blood, two well preserved axes, and Teutonic coins.

-The 2014-2019 surveys have been criticsed due to inconsistent publications and not following scientific techniques established by battlefield archeology.
+The 2014-2019 surveys have been criticised due to inconsistent publications and not following scientific techniques established by battlefield archeology.
 These include preservation of findings, lack of survey maps and inconsistent recording of GPS data.
 There has also been a lack of funding from the Polish government for reliable research of the entire battlefield.